Simple and delicious

-During this time cook your Linguine to packet instructions, ensuring you salt your water!
+During this time cook the linguine to packet instructions, ensuring you salt the water well.
 About 1-2 tbsp of table salt will do.
-Cook to Al-dente.

-Add your prawns to the frying pan and keep the heat on medium/medium low.
+Add the prawns and tomatoes to the frying pan and keep the heat on medium/medium low.
 You aren’t trying to sear or fry them, rather you are trying to lightly poach them in the oil.
 Cook for a few minutes until all the prawns have turned pinkish.

-Once your pasta is finished add a tbsp or two of the pasta water to the frying pan with the prawns in.
-This will help turn the oil into a sauce which will better coat the spaghetti.
-Add your tomatoes and cook for 30 seconds, or if you’d prefer you can add them raw, your choice!
+Once the pasta is finished add a tbsp or two of the pasta water to the frying pan with the prawns in.
+This will help turn the oil into a sauce which will better coat the pasta.

-Once you’ve drained your spaghetti add it to the pan and mix it with the prawns, tomatoes, chilli’s and sauce.
-Add your chopped parsley and mix to ensure the spaghetti is well coated.
+Once the linguine is drained, add to the pan and mix it with the prawns, tomatoes, chilli’s and sauce.
+Add the chopped parsley and mix to ensure the spaghetti is well coated.
 Serve with a crack of black pepper.